- Why Partner with The Dayton Foundation?

 The Dayton Foundation also will consider gifts of personal property, such as artwork, collectibles and jewelry.
 This type of gift arrangement must be discussed individually.
 Please contact a member of our Development Department at (937) 222-0410 to discuss the details of such a proposed gift.
 All such gifts, however, are subject to approval by the Foundation’s Gift Acceptance Committee and the Governing Board.

-To request a copy of the Foundation's Gift Acceptance Policy, please contact Allyson Johns, Development assistant, at (937) 225-9953.
+To request a copy of the Foundation’s Gift Acceptance Policy, please contact Amber Smith, Donor Services team lead, at (937) 225-9946.

 Questions?
 Read our gifts of real estate Q&A.